-Assembly Bill 132 has officially become law as of June 5 when Gov. Steve Sisolak signed the bill’s final paperwork.
+Assembly Bill 132 was signed by Gov. Steve Sisolak on June 5.
 “As our legal cannabis industry continues to flourish, it’s important to ensure that the door of economic opportunity remains open for all Nevadans,” he said.
 “That’s why I was proud to sign AB-132 into law, which contains common-sense exceptions for public safety and transportation professionals.”

 According to Assemblymember Dina Neal, it’s of the utmost importance that certain jobs, as listed above, remain exempt from the law where the “focus is safety and [jobs that require heavy operations of equipment.”
 Neal is the primary sponsor for AB-132, and she noted that it was important to try and protect as many cannabis consumers as possible.
 “I didn’t want people to be discriminated against about the lawful use of marijuana,” she said.
 “That was my purpose.”